UW Medicine

 Roles

 Lindsey is a PhD candidate in the Bush lab.
-Her research involves developing novel crosslinking mass spectrometry methods and working with Rachel Klevit’s lab to apply these methods to the study of small heat shock proteins (sHSPs). sHSPs are chaperones that prevent aging associated protein aggregation.
+Lindsey Ulmer’s research involves developing novel crosslinking mass spectrometry methods through working with the Bush Lab in the UW chemistry department and applying these methods to study small heat shock proteins (sHSPs). sHSPs are chaperones that prevent aging associated protein aggregation.
 Using the reagent benzoylphenylalanine, she developed a targeted crosslinking method.
 She applied this crosslinking method to the sHSP HSPB5 and identified a network of novel HSPB5-HSPB5 interactions.
-Her goals are to continue developing the crosslinking method for improved quantification and to apply this method to additional systems to better understand HSPB5’s mechanism of action.
+Currently, she is developing the mass spectrometry method for improved quantitation and applying her established method to investigate HSPB5’s interaction with Tau.